thebucknerlife/woorld/README.md

   - route action to correct person, place or thing and wait for reaction
   - route reaction to correct person, place, or thing
   - end game with end game reaction
-- wait for player action ...
+- again, wait for player action ...

 ## Working with the Source